silver0a1/dANN/README.md

 ## Experiments

-This repository includes several experiments that showcase the dANN's ability to solve linearly non-separable problems.
+This repository includes several experiments that showcase the dendritic neuron's ability to solve linearly non-separable problems.
 Each experiment is self-contained in its own `.go` file.

+There are additional python files for implementations able to use the GPU along with other model architectures such as the hyper-gated dANN.

-### 1. XOR Problem
+### 1. XOR Problem Single Dendritic Neuron

 This is the classic "hello world" of neural networks.
 The XOR problem is a simple binary classification task where the output is 1 if the inputs are different, and 0 otherwise.